Work with us

 What is an Intelligence Service?

-How can I apply for a job at the CNI?
+How can I work at the CNI?

-The work of the Intelligence Services is carried out by people with very varied professional profiles and academic knowledge.
+The work of Intelligence Services is carried out by people with very varied professional profiles and academic knowledge.
 What you really have to ask yourself is:

 - Am I a discreet person, capable of keeping confidentiality regarding my job?